-- Chop the onions and the green chillies for the koftas.
+- Chop the onions and the green chilies for the koftas.

-- Mix grated zucchini, chopped onions, chopped chiilies, salt, red chilli powder and besan.
+- Mix grated zucchini, chopped onions, chopped chilies, salt, red chili powder, and besan.
 The batter should be thick, not runny.
 Taste the batter a bit.
 It should taste good otherwise adjust the seasonings.

-- Drop a few batter balls at a time and fry till golden brown.
+- Drop a few balls of the batter at a time and fry till golden brown.
 Leave them untouched just after dropping the balls for about 30 seconds so that they become firm.
 After that, keep rotating them in the oil for even browning.

 - Once browned, strain them and take them out on a paper towel.
 Repeat with rest of the batter.

 - Always taste your koftas after the first batch is fried.
 They should taste good just like that.
 If not, adjust the seasonings.